-Crypto-currencies, especially Bitcoin, has become a key surveillance area for the Australian Taxation Office (ATO).
-At the moment the ATO is working to monitor tax compliance and associated tax obligations.
+Cryptocurrencies, especially bitcoin have become a key surveillance area for the Australian Taxation Office (ATO).
+The ATO is presently working to monitor tax compliance and associated tax obligations.
 Here is an outline of the ATO’s proposed tax treatment of cryptocurrencies:

 - Investment – If you are holding bitcoins as an investment you will pay capital gains tax on any profits when you dispose of them

 - Trading – If you are trading bitcoins for profit, the profits will form part of your assessable income

 - Carrying on a business – If you are using bitcoins as payment for goods or services or accepting bitcoins as payment for goods or services, the transactions will be subject to GST

 - Mining bitcoin – If you are mining bitcoins, any profits you make will be included in your assessable income

 - Conducting an exchange – If you are buying and selling bitcoins as an exchange service you will pay income tax on the profits and transactions will be subject to GST

 Buying Bitcoin as an investor: